 - The Utility Expo

 Depending on your industry, trade shows can pave the road for big wins for your marketing and sales teams.
 They're a great opportunity to pull in hot, highly engaged leads who are actively looking for a solution to their major challenges.

 From a marketing perspective, the trade show experience can vary greatly depending on the event.
 Generally speaking, companies are able to set up exhibits in a booth, host presentations, conduct workshops, network with competitors and potential partners, and engage with media outlets.

 As an exhibitor, you’re hoping to connect with eager leads who can become customers as well as build relationships with influencers in your space.

-Attendees are coming to a trade show in hopes of learning about your products and services and gaining a better understanding of the industry as a whole.
-If your industry hosts a big trade show, setting up a booth is a no brainer for many reasons.
+Attendees are coming to a trade show in hopes of learning about products and services like yours—as well as gaining a better understanding of the industry and its trends as a whole.
+If your industry hosts a big trade show, setting up a booth can be a great idea.